-As of 31 December 2021
+As of 31 December 2022

-Valuation techniques Significant unobservable inputs Quantitative information Correlation between inputs and fair value Sensitivity Analysis of correlation between inputs and fair value Financial assets: Financial assets at fair value through other comprehensive income Stocks Asset approach discount for lack of marketability 30% The greater degree of lack of marketability, the lower the estimated fair 10% increase (decrease) in the discount for lack of marketability would result in (decrease) increase in the Company's profit or loss by \$9,371 As of 31 December 20)20 value is determined.
-Valuation techniques Significant unobservable inputs Quantitative information Correlation between inputs and fair value Sensitivity Analysis of correlation between inputs and fair value Financial assets: Financial assets at fair value through other comprehensive income Stocks Asset approach discount for lack of marketability 30% The greater degree of lack of marketability, the lower the estimated fair value is determined.
-10% increase (decrease) in the discount for lack of marketability would result in (decrease) increase in the Company's profit or loss by NT\$8,717thousand
+Valuation techniques Significant unobservable inputs Quantitative information Correlation between inputs and fair value Sensitivity Analysis of correlation between inputs and fair value Financial assets: Financial assets at fair value through other comprehensive mputs mormation inputs and fair value between inputs and fair value income Stocks Asset approach discount for lack of marketability 30% The greater degree of lack of marketability, the lower the estimated fair value is determined.
+10% increase (decrease) in the discount for lack of marketability would result in (decrease) increase in the Company's profit or loss by \$9,132 As of 31 December 20 021 Significant Valuation techniques unobservable Quantitative information Correlation between inputs and fair value Sensitivity Analysis of correlation between inputs and fair value Financial assets: teeminques mputs inputs and run value between inputs and an value Financial assets at fair value through other comprehensive income Stocks Asset approach discount for lack of marketability 30% The greater degree of lack of marketability, the lower the estimated fair value is determined.
+10% increase (decrease) in the discount for lack of marketability would result in (decrease) increase in the Company's profit or loss by \$9,371